digital-archives/HISTGA1011/activities/fixity_bagger.md

 has_children: false
 ---

-# Weekly Activity: Fixity and Digital Packages
+# Fixity and Digital Packages

 This activity introduces students to essential concepts in digital preservation: fixity and digital packages.